Learning Structured Representations by Embedding Class Hierarchy with Fast Optimal Transport: Preliminaries

 Let $\gZ \subseteq \mathbb{R}^{d}$ be the representation/feature space.
 A deep network $h$ is the composition of two functions $h_{w,\theta} = g_{w} \circ f_\theta : \gX \rightarrow \Delta_k$ where $\Delta_k$ is a $k-1$ dimensional probability simplex.
 The feature encoder $f_\theta$ contains all layers until the penultimate layer of a neural network.
 On top of that, $g_{w} : \gZ \rightarrow \Delta_k$ is a linear classifier with weights $w$.
 Let $q$ be the one-hot encoding vector of $y$.
 The parameters $\theta$ and $w$ are learned by minimizing $\gL$ combining the cross entropy loss $\ell_\text{CE}$ with an optional regularization term $\gR$:

 The hyperparameter $\lambda$ is the regularization factor which controls the strength of $\gR$.
 The goal of the problem is to embed the class hierarchical relationship in the feature space.
 At a high level, the distance of class-conditioned representations should approximate the tree metric of classes in $\gT$.
-This extra constraint can be quantitatively characterized by CPCC as the regularizer term $\gR$ that we will introduce next.
+This extra constraint can be quantitatively characterized by CPCC as the regularizer term $\gR$.